-Are you looking to buy a new home in Cape Girardeau?
+Contemplating purchasing a home in Cape Girardeau?
 Realty Executives of Cape County can help.

-I like to supply buyers with an outline of the entire deal so they'll know exactly what to expect.
+I like to supply buyers with an outline of the entire deal so they understand exactly what they can expect.

 Here are my nine steps to buying a home.

-When you're ready to get started, simply contact me here or e-mail me at .
-I'm happy to address questions you have about this information.
+If you have any questions about this information or if you're ready to get started, you can contact me here or e-mail me at .

-You'll probably want to make a check list of must-have features, get an idea of what school districts you'd like to live in, and start planning your budget.
+When you begin your search, you'll want to make an index of features you need to have, get a feeling for what school districts and neighborhoods you'd like to live in, and begin planning your budget.

 Step 2 – Communicate with a real estate agent

 This is where I can help.

 I'd be happy to schedule a time to get together with you and communicate with you about your real estate needs and get an idea of your upcoming plans.